 The tool lets you research blogs and influencer posts, set an alert to track mentions by your topic keywords, have them stored and sorted in your feed.
 The analytics dashboard contains sentiment analysis and lead generation (still in beta).
 Overall, it makes a powerful brand reputation management tool.

 A free tool for lazy writers to generate numerous topics based on your focus keyword.
 It generates over 200 topic ideas that can be downloaded in a spreadsheet.
 From that page on, you will be guided to getting expert tips on effective strategies.

 Want title ideas plus fun quips and tips?
 Try Portent's Idea Generator.
 You supply the keyword, and it supplies some witty titles to go with it (plus some basic writing hints to guide your title creation).

-The Headline Analyzer is a free tool to test headlines for intellectual, emotional appeal, or empathy.
+The Headline Analyzer by Advanced Marketing Institute is a free tool to test headlines for intellectual, emotional appeal, or empathy.
 The creators of the tool believe in the relation between emotional marketing value and performance.
 Probably, there is not much practical use in it for generating content ideas.
 But for sure, it can be a good starting point to meditate about your website’s buyer persona, and invent the best call to action.

 Creating content that works is not only about rich vocabulary and perfect grammar.
 SEO content includes signals for a search engine to find it and rank as relevant to certain queries.
 A page ranks due to multiple content optimization factors: keywords in titles and headings, meta tags and descriptions, technical factors like good page speed, structured data, accessibility to crawlers, etc. And since it works almost like an exact science, there are tools for SEO content creation that can be used as guidance for anyone in a writing team.